Humidefi/humidefi-node/README.md

 ### Docker

 Please follow the [Substrate Docker instructions here](https://github.com/paritytech/substrate/blob/master/docker/README.md) to build the Docker container with the Substrate Node Template binary.

+## 🧑🏻‍💻 Contributing
+Contributions to the Humidefi DApp are welcome!
+To contribute, please follow these guidelines:

+* Fork the repository.
+* Create a new branch for your feature or bug fix.
+* Make your changes and commit them with clear, descriptive messages.
+* Push your changes to your fork.
+* Submit a pull request to the main branch of the Humidefi repository.

+## 📝 Future Plans
+In the short term, Humidefi is focused on driving adoption through its integration with the XGame platform within Xode.
+This initiative aims to provide immediate liquidity to game tokens, enhancing the user experience by enabling seamless token teleportation, swapping, and transfer functionalities.
+Additionally, users will have the opportunity to participate in liquidity reserves and earn yields, further incentivizing engagement within the ecosystem.
+During periods of non-utilization, Humidefi will prioritize enhancing existing features while introducing new functionalities such as staking, loans, and other DeFi products to enrich the platform’s offerings.

+Looking ahead to the long term, Humidefi’s vision encompasses the creation of a dedicated Parachain and utility token, UMI, exclusively tailored for its ecosystem.
+To facilitate this ambitious endeavor, Humidefi plans to leverage decentralized token raises, such as Polimec, or other reputable platforms to secure the necessary funding.
+By establishing a dedicated Parachain and utility token, Humidefi aims to solidify its presence within the decentralized finance landscape, fostering sustainable growth and innovation within its ecosystem.